ChuckyJI/ChuckyJI/README.md

 ### Tips
 :100: A newcomer in CS

-Coding expereince: :boom: "Hello world" level :boom:

 Will be focus on: :sweat_drops:	**Data science and Business analysis**

-  > Combine the consulting experiense and application scenarios in China with global digital development and technology.
+  > Combine the consulting experience and application scenarios in China with global digital development and technology.

 :cake:	Hope to communicate.